 - Comodo.
 Comodo has decent malware detection (and removal) and offers a variety of advanced settings for experienced users.
 However, it has weak phishing and ransomware protection, and its virus scanner significantly impacted my system’s speed and performance.

 There are many different types of adware — some of them are completely harmless, and some of them are very dangerous.

 Adware can infect your browser, inserting new icons into your toolbar which redirect you to sites that try to steal your information or sell you products.
 It can also infect your search bar, inserting suggested products into your searches and manipulating you into visiting potentially dangerous sites.

 Adware can also infect your computer, notifying you that your security specs are out of date and convincing you to pay for an upgrade to a product you may never have installed!

 Adware removal tools are designed to detect suspicious behavior and flag any potentially unwanted programs (PUPs) on your system.
 The best tools, like Norton 360, don’t just remove existing adware but also scan your downloads to ensure that you aren’t getting any new adware infections.

 Are adware removal tools and antivirus software the same thing?

 No. Many antivirus scanners don’t consider adware to be a serious threat.

 That said, the adware removal tools found in the antiviruses on this list are the best on the market.
 These products protect you against all types of adware and also against a wide range of other threats.
-And they also include excellent internet security protections like anti-phishing protection, a firewall, and a VPN to ensure you stay secure and fully protected online.
+Plus they include excellent internet security protections like anti-phishing protection, firewalls, and VPNs to ensure you stay secure and fully protected online.